EklavyaFCB/FacialInformationExtraction/README.md

 TensorFlow might give out a list of deprecation warnings - these can be safetly ignored.

 ### Admin Permissions
-Note that this script might require administrative permissions in order to use the device's webcam.
-These must be password approved.
+Note that this script might require administrative permissions in order to use the device's webcam, which often must be password approved.